Kiwis stuff Guam on turkey day

-Guam scored the first 2 points in their FIBA U15 Oceania Championship quarterfinals playoff game against New Zealand, but the Kiwis went on a 14-0 run, showing why they are one of the top two teams in the tournament, beating Guam 99-51.
+The Guam girls scored the first 2 points in their FIBA U15 Oceania Championship quarterfinal playoff game against New Zealand, but the Kiwis went on a 14-0 run, showing why they are one of the top two teams in the tournament, beating Guam 99-51.

 After Arriah Arceo’s game-opening, swooping layup, the turnover bug bit Guam, leading to New Zealand controlling the transition game.